EmiliaPsacharopoulos/HandwritingToLatex/README.md

 3. Classifying each individual character.
 4. Outputting that classified character to a Latex document.

+See our [team website](https://sites.google.com/umich.edu/eecs-351-handwriting-to-latex/home?authuser=0) for more information regarding this project.

 ![flowchart](https://user-images.githubusercontent.com/84528674/165018351-2b05c0e2-7967-49e4-bc2d-b2d0b41fc758.jpg)
 This flowchart depicts the project architecture of the connections between all of our subsystems.
 Image © Team original work.